mikelcaz/yagnislang/_posts/2019-02-21-first-bits.markdown

 ---
 layout: post
 title: "First bits"
-date: 2019-02-20 16:24:00 +0100
+date: 2019-02-21 18:09:00 +0100
 categories: yagnis update
+permalink: /update/first-bits
 ---
-Trying to design the syntax, I have come to undertand there are two laws that, to my mind, describe the process very well.
+Trying to design the syntax, I have come to understand there are two laws that, to my mind, describe the process very well.
 You can think of them as Newton's Laws (but they are not the same, because Newton's Laws are just approximations of the reality).
 The first one is:

 - I. The decision \#`x` you are going to take will haunt you at `x`+1 for all `x`.

 Sometimes happens that, after a lot of trial and error, and undoing things that do not fit, you discover you made a good decision (or at least one not too harmful).
 Thus, the first law has no impact anymore.
 Hence the second law:

 - II.
-If you found that the first law not longer applies, it is still applying, and the monster you have created has grown into such gigant mess you can't even reason how screwed you are.
+If you found that the first law not longer applies, it is still applying, and the monster you have created has grown into such giant mess you can't even reason how screwed you are.

 At this point you are smiling, while your 'tiny' star at your back is reaching the critical mass and density to become into a black hole.
-Regrettably, it's just a methaphor: if it were a real black hole, it would suck its creator in after that.
+Regrettably, it's just a metaphor: if it were a real black hole, it would suck its creator in after that.

 It is also estimated this is the very process that every language goes through (except in those which are a giant mess from the beginning, like Java).